Paul Stamets

 Paul Edward Stamets (born July 17, 1955) is an American mycologist and entrepreneur who sells various mushroom products through his company.
-He is an author and advocate of medicinal fungi and mycoremediation.
+He is an author and an advocate of medicinal fungi and mycoremediation.

-Early life
+Early and personal life

 Stamets was born in Salem, Ohio.
-He grew up in Columbiana, Ohio with an older brother, John, older brother, Bill, an older sister, Lilly, his twin brother North, and younger siblings.
-He graduated from The Evergreen State College in Olympia, Washington with a bachelor's degree in 1979.
-He began his career in the forest as a logger.
+He grew up in Columbiana, Ohio, with older and younger siblings.
+He graduated from The Evergreen State College in Olympia, Washington, with a bachelor's degree in 1979.
+He worked as a logger.
+As of 2013, Stamets was married to Carolyn "Dusty" Yao.
 He has an honorary doctorate from the National University of Natural Medicine in Portland.

-Personal life

-Stamets is married to Carolyn "Dusty" Yao.